programmedtorun/key_mgmt/README.md

 The KAON Minting Command Line Interface (CLI) enables you to create a wallet and to start minting KAON, Note* Minting algorithm is not yet implemented.
-Wallets are directories which are stored in a directory called `private_key`.
-Each wallet (directory) has a name and associated `.dat` files.
-Upon initially running the program from the command line, there will be no wallet files present.
+Minting distribution prototype is in `key_mgmt/original_py_dist/distribution.py`.
+Wallets are directories which are stored in a directory called `key_mgmt/private_key`.
+Each wallet has a name and associated `.dat` files.
+Upon initially running the program from the command line, there will be no wallet directories present.
 The program will state:

 ```